pyepics/epicsapps/doc/stripchart.rst

 Strip Chart Display
 ====================================

 StripChart is a GUI application for viewing live time series of PVs.
 The plots are dynamically updated as the PVs change value.
 Up to 4 PVs can be plotted at a time, with convenient controls for changing the time range displayed, and setting labels, value ranges, and colors for each PV.
-Plotting can be paused and resumed, with data collection will continue in the background.
+Plotting can be paused and resumed, though data collection will continue in the background even while plotting is paused.
 Interactive graphics with click-and-drag zooming are used, and figures of plots can be saved as high-quality PNGs, or data can be exported to plain text files.

 Running  Stripchart